Specialty Natural Medicine is a comprehensive diagnostic and treatment center for allergy and related environmental illnesses.

 The Safety of Low Dose Allergy Immunotherapy: LDA uses a natural pathway of immune modulation at a strength less than that which occurs in nature.
 The treatment would be expected to be exceptionally safe.
 In a United States study, repeated ear infections in children responded to LDA better than any other condition.
 Many double-blinded studies have proven the effectiveness and safety of the LDA (EPD) treatment.
 LDA is discussed as “EPD” or Enzyme Potentiated Desensitization in current medical textbooks including the medical textbook “Food Allergy and Intolerance” by Dr. Jonathon Brostoff et al.

-Dr. Kathleen Janel has utilized this LDA allergy treatment in hundreds of patients over the last 2 years.
+Dr. Kathleen Janel has utilized this LDA allergy treatment in hundreds of patients over the last several years.
 The enzyme beta glucuronidase and the ultra low dose antigens required for treatment were first produced in England by McEwen Laboratories and they became FDA approved for use in this country under an investigatory protocol that Dr. Albert Robbins participated in for over ten years.
 When it became unavailable from England, we were able to obtain it from Compounding Pharmacies under the direction of Dr. W.A.
 Shrader in the U.S. Dr. Albert Robbins is one of the original investigational members of the American EPD Society and took the original courses given by Dr. Len McEwen in London, England as well as those currently sponsored by the American Academy of Environmental Medicine.
 (AAEM.com)

 Simple inhalant allergy treatment with Low Dose Allergy Immunotherapy: